top of page

 Building with Porter Contracting, Inc.

-All Selections Meetings are By Appointment Only.
+Please note that all Selections are By Appointment Only.

 Our biggest piece of advice for anyone who wants to build on their own lot is to consult with us about your land.